Nitrogen crisis in the Netherlands

-Introduction
+Background

 Around 78% of the earth's atmosphere is made up of gaseous nitrogen (N2).
 This naturally occurring gaseous form is fairly inert and does not pose an environmental problem.
 At the root of the nitrogen crisis is not N2 but other more reactive nitrogen compounds that are the result of human impact on the nitrogen cycle.
 In the Netherlands, the soil is burdened by very high deposition rates of reactive nitrogen compounds, in particular ammonia (NH_{3}) and nitrogen oxides (NO_{x}).
 Ammonia is released into the air from animal manure, nitrogen oxides are emitted by internal combustion engines, such as those in motor vehicles, aircraft and industry.
 Nitrogen compounds from fertilizers used in agriculture are also washed directly into ground water.
 The presence of nitrogen compounds in large quantities is a form of nutrient pollution and adversely affects the quality of soil, water, air, and nature through the process of eutrophication.

 The Netherlands emits more nitrogen compounds per hectare than any other country in the EU by a long way, according to the Netherlands Organisation for Applied Scientific Research.
 61 percent of these nitrogen compounds are produced by agriculture, with intensive livestock farming being the most important source of nitrogen pollution.
 In a sense, the nitrogen crisis is the successor to the acid rain problem of the 1980s.
 Acid rain is caused by the deposition of ammonia and nitrogen oxides, but also sulfur dioxide (SO_{2}).
 From 1980 to 2020, the emission of sulfur dioxide was reduced by 80%.
 The emission of nitrogen compounds was also reduced by 50%.
 The emission of nitrogen dioxide (NO_{2}) has been steadily decreasing ever since 1980.
 However, the reduction in the emission of ammonia came to a standstill around 2010, the last year of the fourth Balkenende cabinet.

 In 2015, the Dutch government under the second Rutte cabinet launched a new program to reduce nitrogen pollution, the Integrated Approach to Nitrogen (Programma Aanpak Stikstof, PAS).